Information Design in Smooth Games: Design Problem

-An information-design problem consists of choosing an information structure that maximizes the expected payoff of the designer without placing any additional restrictions on the sets of signals or the likelihood function.
-Formally, each strategy profile determines a conditional distribution over the action profiles in each state $\alpha:\Omega\rightarrow\Delta(A)$, which we call an \emph{allocation rule}.
-Each allocation rule together with the prior state distribution \prior\ and the payoff function (\ref{eq:designer_payoff_function}) determines the designer's expected payoff.
-Therefore, the value of any information structure can be determined as the maximal designer's expected payoff that can arise in equilibrium of the induced Bayesian game.\footnote{If a Bayesian game allows for multiple equilibria, the designer can choose the one she prefers.
-If no equilibrium exists, the value is undefined. } The solution to the information-design problem is an information structure such that there does not exist an information structure with a strictly higher value.
+An information structure and a strategy profile determine a distribution over the action profiles in each state $\alpha:\states\rightarrow\Delta(A)$, which we call an \emph{allocation rule}, and the corresponding designer's expected payoff $\expect_{\info,\sigma}[\up(\action,\state)]$.
+The \emph{value} of an information structure is defined as the maximal designer's expected payoff that can arise in equilibrium of the induced game: if the game has multiple equilibria, the designer can choose the one she prefers, whereas if no equilibrium exists, the value is undefined.
+An information-design problem consists of finding an information structure with a maximal value without placing any additional restrictions on the sets of signals or the likelihood function, apart from a mild ``admissibility'' condition.
+(This condition, and other omitted formal details, are deferred to \autoref{app:A}.) \begin{definition}\textup{(Optimal Information Structure)} An information structure is optimal if there does not exist an information structure with a strictly higher value. \end{definition}